codenotype/middle.messenger.praktikum.yandex/README.md

 - Interfaces and types shouldn't start with T or I, try to find another name
 - Try to use verbs for function names and subjectives for constants
 - Not nessesary use capital letters for constants primitives
-- If number of components for Block class are more than 2, move them to another file

 # Latest features
 - Events bus for emitting events
 - Class for creating components with nested ones
 - MVC pattern with updating components
-- Chats page is finally opened but still WIP
+- Chats page
 - Validation for inputs and forms
 - Fetch API
+- Router
+- Store
+- Websockets